 Luke 22:31-32.
-“The Lord said, Simon, Simon, behold, Satan hath desired to have YOU, that he may sift YOU as wheat: but I have prayed for THEE, that THY faith fail not: and when THOU art converted, strengthen THY brethren.”
-Satan’s desire was directed to all the apostles (YOU), but the Lord prays for each individually and for Peter specifically (THEE, THY).
+“And the Lord said, Simon, Simon, behold, Satan hath desired to have YOU, that he may sift YOU as wheat: But I have prayed for THEE, that THY faith fail not: and when THOU art converted, strengthen thy brethren.”
+In verse 31, Jesus says that Satan wanted to sift all of the disciples (you), and in verse 32 he focuses on Peter alone (thee, thy, thou).

 1 Corinthians 8:9-12.
 “Take heed lest ... this liberty of YOURS ... if any man see THEE which hast knowledge ... through THY knowledge ...
 But when YE sin.”
-The plural YOURS and YE refer to the church members in general, but the Holy Spirit personalizes the exhortation by changing to the singular THEE and THY.
+Paul first addresses the whole church at Corinth and believers in general (yours), then focuses on the individual believer and his individual responsibility (THEE).

 2 Timothy 4:22.
 “The Lord Jesus Christ be with THY spirit.
 Grace be with YOU.”
 The singular THY refers to Timothy, to whom the epistle was written (2 Tim.
 1:1), but the plural YOU refers to others who were also included in Paul’s final greetings, “Priscilla and Aquila, and the household of Onesiphorus” (2 Tim.
 4:19).